 Boasting one of the best panoramic views of Newcastle and with space for the kids to run wild and free, this historic landmark is a must do for all school holiday itineraries.
 Pack a picnic and enjoy the rolling grass hills overlooking the ocean, or book in for a tunnel tour where you will learn about this history of this amazing site.
 Stick around for the daily gun firing at 1pm (weather permitting)!
 For more details visit the Fort Scratchley website.

-Fort Scratchley will be closed on Good Friday (2 April) but open as normal all other days from 10am – 4pm.
-The Fort is closed on Tuesdays.
+Fort Scratchley is open from 10am – 4pm except The Fort is closed on Tuesdays.

 Started in late 2012 by a local mum, Newy with Kids has grown into a thriving go-to family guide for the Newcastle, Lake Macquarie & Hunter region.
 Parents visit the Newy with Kids website to find things to do with babies, kids and teens.
 Whether it’s local attractions, upcoming events, kids eat free, school holiday activities or birthday party ideas, Newy with Kids is the best website for local parents to find local kid-friendly activities and information 24/7.